Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: The Benefits and Costs of Moving to Neuromorphic from Von Neumann

-The flip side of spreading out a computation in this manner is that communication costs, yet again, can become problematic.
-The brain's solution to this, which has been adopted in most NMC systems, is to use \textit{spiking }to minimize the costs of communication.
+The flip side of spreading out a computation in this manner is that communication costs can become problematic.
+The brain's solution to this is to use \textit{spiking }to minimize the costs of communication.
 Spiking refers to the event-driven communication of neurons, whereby a neuron only communicates if its inputs satisfy some condition, such as crossing a threshold.
 In the brain, this is an all-or-none single-bit---transmit a $\texttt{1}$ or no transmission at all.
-In today's NMC platforms the spike may consist of more information, but they are always event-driven (see section \ref{sec:NMC_non-deterministic}) and almost always target-agnostic (i.e., all targets receive the same spike).
+In today's NMC platforms the spike may consist of more information, but they are always event-driven (see section \ref{sec:NMC_non-deterministic}) and almost always target-agnostic.
 This creates a data-dependent cost that is not present in conventional computation.
 If $\texttt{0}$s are effectively free in communication and computation, sparsity becomes a particularly important feature of algorithm design.

-An additional element introduced by the event-driven nature of spiking and the extreme parallelism of neural circuits is that time becomes important.
-Time is not really present in a serial Von Neumann setting beyond the ordering of instructions, and more often than not time is a challenge to be overcome in parallel computing through barriers and blocking communication.
-Rarely is time used as part of the computation.
-In contrast, in the brain \textit{when} something happens is often as important as \textit{what} happens.
-Increasingly, NMC algorithms have been shown to be able to use timing to perform computations efficiently, particularly in the implementation of graph algorithms \cite{aimone2020provable, aimone2021provable, kay2020neuromorphic}.

-The MIMD--SIMD difference of neuromorphic not only distinguishes it from GPUs, but it similarly separates it from many alternative in-memory computing architectures, such as resistive memory crossbars and optical computing approaches.
-Many in-memory computing approaches realize benefits not only from integrating computation with memory, but also by aligning the physics of hardware with the desired computation.
-While some systems preserve some level of programmability, most of these architectures generally can be viewed as SIMD (Figure \ref{fig:landscape}).
-Because these architectures are non-Von Neumann and emphasize local memory, they are also often referred to as neuromorphic, but it is critical to appreciate the distinction of these systems in terms of programmability.